ataibarkai/SemanticType/Readme.md

 ### Most Advanced Usage: `GeneralizedSemanticTypeSpec`

 `SemanticTypeSpec` is itself also a protocol refinement (with default behavior provided via an extension) of the **most** generic `GeneralizedSemanticTypeSpec` protocol.
-The `GeneralizedSemanticTypeSpec` protocol's most generic  `gatewayMap`  functio, in addition to the transformed primitive to back a  `SemanticTypeSpec` value, returns an arbitrarily-typed *metadata value* which is then stored on the `SemanticType` instance and made publically available for access.
+The `GeneralizedSemanticTypeSpec` protocol's most generic  `gatewayMap`  function, in addition to the transformed `RawValue` to back the  `SemanticType` instance, returns an arbitrarily-typed *metadata value* which is then stored on the `SemanticType` instance and made publically available for access.
 This metadata value may be used to encode a compiler-accessible fascet of the sub-structure of the wrapped value which was veriried by the `gatewayMap` function.